-The National Arts Centre was one of many projects launched by the Lester B. Pearson government in commemoration of Canada’s centennial in 1967.
+The National Arts Centre was one of many projects launched by the government of prime minister Lester B. Pearson in commemoration of Canada’s centennial in 1967.
 It opened on June 2, 1969, with total costs nearing $46 million.

 “After a weekend of splendid weather, the opening night was rainy and windswept,” reads a 2009 book by Sarah Jennings, Art and Politics: The History of the National Arts Centre.
 “The mood, however, was exuberant.
 Time, America’s most popular news magazine and the sponsor of the night’s live CBC English-network broadcast, declared: ‘Not since Expo 67’s shimmering debut has an opening night stirred such an exhilarating sense of grand occasion.'”

 2001 BALLET COIN